 ✅ Durability:

+Of course, durability is somewhat more questionable because it does depend on different factors.
 How often you use the shoe and under what conditions matters considerably in how long they last.

+However, cross-training shoes are designed to last longer because they undergo more stress compared to running shoes.
 Their heavier design, along with stronger stitching, makes them a solid, durable shoe compared to the lighter running shoe.

 While walking is a different motion compared to running, the cushion points are generally the same, and the lightweight shoe is better suited for walking activities.